 The Ultimate Guide to Boat Safety: What Every Seafarer Should Know

 Boating is a very popular pastime which can be highly rewarding.
 However, there are also dangers associated with boating.
 In 2007, the United States Coast Guard (USCG) reported 688 deaths, 3,686 injuries, and 5,223 accidents due to recreational boating.
 Property damage was estimated to be more than $53 million.
 These are the reasons why it’s important to practice boating safety.
 Whether you are out at sea or at a lake, you have to develop the necessary skills to operate a boat properly.
 When you are in the boat, you have to know exactly what you are doing.
 In case of an emergency, you have to know how to react to the situation.
 In this article, we will look at boating laws, boating safety advice, the weather, and emergencies.
-This information is provided by Action Donation Services® who partners with the BoatUS Foundation.
-If you have a no longer needed boat or yacht, consider donating your vessel to the BoatUS Foundation who promotes boating safety.
+This information is provided by Action Donation Services® If you have a no longer needed boat or yacht, consider donating your vessel to a worthy charity who promotes boating safety.

 Boating and the Law